Generic Name: alectinib (al-EK-ti-nib)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 It is very important that your doctor check your progress at regular visits to make sure alectinib is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.